 S³ Science Speaker Series

-The Children’s Museum of Sonoma County is excited to announce S³ (pronounced S cubed), our Science Speaker Series for young scientists.
+The Children’s Museum of Sonoma County is excited to host S³ (Science Speaker Series) for young scientists.
+Join us the third Saturday of the month at 2 PM!

-Children 10 and older and their families are invited to the Children's Museum every THIRD Thursday evening of the month.
-Scientists working in many exciting fields will be on hand to talk about their work and answer questions.
+Children 6 and older, and their families, are invited to the Children's Museum every THIRD Saturday of the month at 2 PM.
+Community groups and scientists working in many exciting fields will be on hand to talk about their work and answer questions.
 Every month brings a new topic.
-Join us for fun evenings of learning about topics like plants, sea snails, coral reefs and more!
+Join us for fun afternoons of learning about topics like animal rescue and conservation, sea life, pollinators, and more!

 The Children's Museum of Sonoma County thanks the Farley Family Charitable Foundation